Subcutaneous vs Visceral Fat

 Please do not become too obsessed with losing this though as a certain amount of internal fat is required to protect the organs.

 I guess by now you are wondering which type of fat is easiest to lose and which is the most dangerous to have in excess?
 Unfortunately, it really depends on gender and genetics which is easiest to lose.
 For example, men accumulate visceral fat more easily than women.
 Notice how when men get fat they can often have hard, round pot bellies or pudgy midsections and still have skinny legs and arms?
 This may appear to look like subcutaneous fat but upon further inspection the fat feels rock hard because it is actually surrounding the organs inside and is being stored as large amounts of visceral fats.
 This is quite frankly a serious health issue waiting to happen.
 However, when women tend to get fat they often develop heavier saddle bags and carry extra (subcutaneous) fat around the hips and thighs which is far less dangerous but often viewed as unhealthy by todays image conscious society.
+A good fat burner may help reach your goals.

 Generally speaking, the person with the apple shaped fat distribution (usually the man) can lose weight much more quickly.
 Although if they don't they have a much higher risk of dying from a heart attack or stroke because most of the fat they have stored is visceral.